We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Coffee because it’s a latte

-Overall, a Starbucks pumpkin spice latte isn’t healthy.
+Overall, a Starbucks it isn’t healthy.
 A grande PSL made with 2% milk and topped with whipped cream contains an astonishing 50g of sugar!
-It’s much healthier to make your own pumpkin spice latte at home, without all the extra sugar, coloring, and preservatives that are in the Starbucks version.
+It’s much healthier to make your own PSL at home, without all the extra sugar, coloring, and preservatives that are in the Starbucks version.

-This homemade pumpkin spice latte contains just 302 calories, not including the whipped cream garnish.
+This homemade version contains just 302 calories, not including the whipped cream garnish.
 Even though it’s a little higher in calories than the Starbucks version, our recipe is made with high quality, all-natural ingredients and doesn’t compromise on taste.

-- Make your own pumpkin concentrate.
-Skip the sugary artificial pumpkin syrups and use real pumpkin puree cooked briefly with pumpkin pie spice and brown sugar.
+- Make your own concentrate.
+Skip the sugary artificial syrups and use real puree cooked briefly with pie spice and brown sugar.

 - Reduce the sugar.
 My recipe uses 5 teaspoons of brown sugar per batch, but feel free to cut it down if you like.